How to Store and Cook Chanterelle Mushrooms

 Should chanterelles be refrigerated?

 After you clean chanterelles (we’ve found using a toothbrush is the easiest way to get the dirt and grime off), you can cook them straight away or dry them in a dehydrator for later use.
-If you want to store them, keep them in the refrigerator in a paper—not plastic—bag.
+If you want to store mushrooms, keep them in the refrigerator in a paper—not plastic—bag.
 Chanterelles store longer than most mushrooms—up to ten days.
 Or, you can give them a quick saute in butter until they release their moisture and freeze them for up to a year.

 How to Cook Chanterelles